diegofss11/formTest/README.md

 * grunt-contrib-jshint - helps to detect errors and keep the JavaScript code consistent
 * grunt-contrib-ugligy - Minimify JavaScript files
 * grunt-contrib-watch - run predefined tasks whener watched file patterns are added, changed or deleted
-* grunt-html2js - converts html to JavaScript and assembles them into an Angular module cached
+* grunt-html2js - converts AngularJS templates to JavaScript and assembles them into an Angular module cached
 * grunt-open - Open urls and files from a grunt task
 * grunt-karma - Test runner for Jasmine